 1. Declutter Before the Renovation Begins

-Before starting any renovation work, take the time to declutter your space.
+Before starting any renovation work, especially during a home remodel, take the time to declutter your space.
+Ensure there is enough room for the renovation crew to work efficiently.
 This will help you identify what needs to be protected, what can be temporarily stored elsewhere, and what can be discarded or donated.
 Decluttering also makes it easier for the renovation crew to work, as there will be fewer obstacles in their way.

 - Organize and Sort Items: Group items into categories such as “keep,” “store,” “donate,” and “throw away.”
 This will help you decide what truly needs to stay in the home during the renovation.